United States Army Military District of Washington: History

-At the end of World War II, the 3rd U.S. Infantry Regiment (The Old Guard) was deactivated in Germany.
+At the end of World War II, the 3rd Infantry Regiment (The Old Guard) was deactivated in Germany.
 This regiment, the oldest U.S. infantry unit, was reactivated in 1948 and assigned to MDW to meet the command's tactical commitments and for military ceremonies.

 Although MDW's mission has remained the same, it has gained, lost and regained various installations and support responsibilities over the years.
 Vint Hill Farms and Arlington Hall Station, both in Virginia, and Walter Reed Army Medical Center in Washington, D.C., were once part of MDW.
 Cameron Station and Davison Army Airfield, near Fort Belvoir, joined MDW in the 1950s.

 In 1980 MDW gained responsibility for the administration and daily operation of Arlington National Cemetery, in addition to the ceremonial support the command has always provided.

-In 1987 MDW's support responsibilities for the Pentagon were transferred elsewhere.
+In 1987 MDW's support responsibilities for the Pentagon were transferred to the Washington Headquarters Services.
 Fort Belvoir became a major subordinate command in 1988.

 In 1992 Davison Aviation Command was reorganized as the Operational Support Airlift Command, with responsibilities for fixed-wing Army aircraft support throughout the United States.
 Additionally, they provide rotary-wing (helicopter) support to Army leadership and distinguished officials in the National Capital Region.

 In April 1993, MDW reorganized its MACOM staff and the Fort Myer Military Community formed a garrison staff to support Forts Myer and McNair, and Cameron Station.

 On 1 October 1993, Fort Meade, and Fort Ritchie in Maryland, and A.P.
 Hill in Virginia joined the MDW family of installations.
 The command more than doubled in size as MDW went from four posts totaling 9802 acre to eight posts totaling 91889 acre.
 The number of service members and civilians on MDW installations also increased from 16,166 to 61,531.

 Cameron Station officially closed on 30 September 1995.
 Most of the organizations were relocated to either Fort Belvoir or Fort Myer.

 Fort Hamilton, New York, became the newest member of MDW's family of installations when it was transferred to MDW from U.S. Army Forces Command 6 October 1997.
 The post is 172 years old.

 On 10 June 2010, Secretary of the Army John M. McHugh rescinded MDW's responsibility for the administration and daily operation of Arlington National Cemetery.
 However, MDW still maintains ceremonial support for funerals and guarding the Tomb of the Unknown Soldier.